 Theme Of the Week

-Theme of the Week = Lent
+Theme of the Week = The 7 Sacraments

 It is essential for every student to feel that they are an important part of the community and that they can contribute to the life of the school.
 At The Catholic High School, this is established through an ethos of respect and compassion for others.
 Each student's happiness is important to members of staff and to other students.

 Building a community involves learning to respect others and to live alongside people holding different opinions.
 For some students it may be important to learn how to be more assertive, while others benefit from developing greater listening skills.
 The tutors put great emphasis on helping students to grow in these areas.

 Every student is part of a small tutor group with others of the same age.
 Tutors specialise in the requirements of that particular age group.
 Academic progress and extra-curricular programmes are closely monitored and regular, individual meetings with the tutor offer a chance to discuss any personal issues and to resolve any problems quickly.
 Talking together, the tutor and students can also look at their work as a whole and set targets to improve standards of achievement.